sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 effect is that the *marginal means* are equal to each other, and that a marginal mean is formed by averaging across several different groups.
-But if you have a significant interaction effect then you *know* that the groups that comprise the marginal mean aren’t homogeneous, so it’s not really obvious why you would even care about those marginal means.
+But if you have a significant interaction effect then you *know* that the groups that comprise the marginal mean are not homogeneous, so it is not really obvious why you would even care about those marginal means.

-Here’s what I mean.
-Again, let’s stick with a clinical example.
+Here is what I mean.
+Again, let us stick with a clinical example.
 Suppose that we had a 2 × 2 design comparing two different treatments for phobias (e.g., systematic desensitisation vs. flooding), and two different anxiety reducing drugs (e.g., Anxifree vs Joyzepam).
 Now, suppose what we found was that Anxifree had no effect when desensitisation was the treatment, and Joyzepam had no effect when flooding was the treatment.
 But both were pretty effective for the other treatment.
-This is a classic crossover interaction, and what we’d find when running the ANOVA is that there is no main effect of ``drug``, but a significant interaction.
-Now, what does it actually *mean* to say that there’s no main effect?
+Thit is a classic crossover interaction, and what we would find when running the ANOVA is that there is no main effect of ``drug``, but a significant interaction.
+Now, what does it actually *mean* to say that there is no main effect?
 Well, it means that if we average over the two different psychological treatments, then the *average* effect of Anxifree and Joyzepam is the same.
 But why would anyone care about that?
 When treating someone for phobias it is never the case that a person can be treated using an “average” of flooding and desensitisation.
-That doesn’t make a lot of sense.
+That does not make a lot of sense.
 You either get one or the other.
 For one treatment one drug is effective, and for the other treatment the other drug is effective.
 The interaction is the important thing and the main effect is kind of irrelevant.